-You'll find important information about how this product works and how we manage them.
+You'll find important information about how these products work and how we manage them.
 At the end of the guide there is a helpful glossary of some of the financial and insurance terms we've used.
 The terms in bold font are those that you'll find in the glossary.